MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 In this section we evaluate the impact of the batch size.
 In total, we evaluate the batch sizes 16, 32 and 64.

 Figure 9 shows the general development in terms of mAP performance during training for each run.
 The final mAP results are shown in Figure 10.
-Here, we see that the impact of the batch size is marginal and the distance from the best to worse median mAP is only 0.019.
+Here, we see that the impact of the batch size is marginal and the distance from the best to the worst median mAP is only 0.019.
+From the three batch sizes evaluated batch size 16 performs best with the default learning rate of 0.01.
-Surprisingly, the best result is achieved with a batch size of 16.
-This is, however, most likely just the result of variance and the results would probably be equally good with more repetitions.
-We can conclude that larger batch sizes have no significant impact on better results and that a batch size of 16 is sufficient.
+We can conclude that larger batch sizes have no significant impact on better results and that a batch size of 16 performs the best.

 #### Figure 9: Batch size - runs
 <div align="center">